hamorrar/ucsc-guide/content/en/docs/MajorGuides/ComputerScience/CProgramming/compilation.md

 ## Our program

 To get started, create an empty directory to hold all the files that we create.
 The name doesn't matter.
-Navigate into that directory, and create the following C file called `hypot.c`.
+Navigate into that directory and create the following C file called `hypot.c`.
 This is the program that we will be working with.
 Given two side lengths of a right triangle, it calculates the length of the hypotenuse.

 ```c
 // hypot.c